 - Five drinks consumed by an average-sized man

-How the Body Absorbs Alcohol
+How Does the Body Absorb Alcohol?

-You may have heard that having some food in your stomach can help to slow down intoxication.
-This is true.
-The digestive system is irritated by alcohol.
-As a result, it absorbs the alcohol at a faster rate to remove it.
-However, when a person consumes food first, this can soften the blow to the digestive system and minimize the impact of the alcohol.
+You may have heard that having some food in your stomach can help slow down intoxication, which is true.
+The digestive system is irritated by alcohol and absorbs the alcohol at a faster rate to remove it.
+However, when a person consumes food first, this can soften the blow to the digestive system and decrease the chance of alcohol overdose.
+Additionally, it can help to ward off the signs of alcohol poisoning, and intoxication in general.
+You’ve most likely heard of someone drinking on an empty stomach, only to immediately feel nauseous and otherwise uneasy.
+Food is a key factor in avoiding these symptoms.

 Seeking Help for Alcohol Use